Severson-Group/docs.amdc.dev/source/accessories/amds/mainboard/index.md

 ### STM32F7 Microcontroller

-STM32F7 microcontroller is used as an interface between the daughter card and an external controller.
+STM32F7 microcontroller is used as an interface between the sensor card and an external controller.
 This MCU has a core ARM 32-bit Cortex M7 CPU.
 This IC can operate at a supply voltage of 1.7 V to 3.6 V. JTAG / SWD interface is used for debugging and programming the MCU.
-It has 6 SPIs which is used for daughter card and AMDC isoSPI interfaces.
+It has 6 SPIs which is used for sensor card and AMDC isoSPI interfaces.
 The maximum speed of the MCU SPI interface is 54 Mbps.
-It has 4 USART with a maximum baud rate of 26 Mbps, which are used to transmit daughter card data to the AMDC.
+It has 4 USART with a maximum baud rate of 26 Mbps, which are used to transmit sensor card data to the AMDC.
 GPIO pins of the MCU can be accessed using GPIO connector.
 More information on this MCU can be found [here](https://www.st.com/content/ccc/resource/technical/document/datasheet/group3/c5/37/9c/1d/a6/09/4e/1a/DM00273119/files/DM00273119.pdf/jcr:content/translations/en.DM00273119.pdf).

 (diff-io-transceiver)=
 ### Differential IO Isolated Transceiver